Radon Gas Is a colourless, odorless, radioactive gas that occurs naturally from the decay of radioactive elements found in rock and soil.

 Radon Gas information may be found on the Health Canada website or call our office and we would be happy to provided added information.

 Our water well is vital to the enjoyment of our home or cottage.
 We often take their smooth functioning for granted.
 But what happens when we experience problems with our water well?
 Before calling a well driller, perhaps we need to evaluate water system components.
-There are many options available for home owners experiencing water well issues that do not require the drilling of a new well.
+There are many options available for homeowners experiencing water well issues that do not require the drilling of a new well.

 How Does a Well Work?

-A water well is essentially a whole that is dug, drilled, bored or driven into the ground below an aquifer or water table.
+A water well is essentially a hole that is dug, drilled, bored or driven into the ground below an aquifer or water table.
 The aquifer fills the hole with water and then we use a pump to bring the water from the well to our kitchen tap.
-As wells age, these aquifers can begin to produce slower flow rates; however, the good news is that there are solutions that can remedy this that are more economical than drilling a new well which include hydrofracturing and system set up and design.
+As wells age, these aquifers can begin to produce slower flow rates; however, the good news is that there are solutions that can remedy this that are more economical than drilling a new well.
+A new well requires hydrofracturing and system set up and design.